catseye/hatoucan/README.md

 It also appealed to me to write it in a rather low-key style, without using any of Python's "included batteries", including regular expressions.
-This should make it easier to adapt to RPython or Skulpt, or to translate to other languages, for instance Lua, as desired.
+This should make it easier to adapt to RPython or Skulpt, or to translate to other languages, for instance Lua, if desired.

 Of course, it is not very efficient, and only a subset of the `petcat` special character codes such as `{wht}` are supported.
 But it suits my